foobuzz/todo/doc/reference.md

 ### `todo task <id> [--deadline MOMENT] [--start MOMENT] [--context CONTEXT] [--priority PRIORITY] [--title TITLE]`

+Without any option, print the contents of the task (its metadata followed by its body).

-Apply the given options to the task identified by `id`.
+With at least one option: apply the given options to the task identified by `id`.
 Options are described in the  `todo add` parts, with the addition of:

 #### `-t --title TITLE`